 Synthetic fibers are made of nylon, Dacron, or polyester.

-These works well with water-based or latex paints.
+These work well with water-based or latex paints.

 When buying make sure the handles are ergonomically designed to give good support without putting much pressure on your arms and wrist.

-Or else, you will get tired very easily, especially while painting on ceiling.
+Or else, you will get tired very easily, especially while painting on the ceiling.